sunyatin/ASCEND/README.md

 - `targetpop: STRING` the label of the target population
 - `seed: INT` a seed for the random sampling of outgroup individuals (if this option is not provided, will use the current timestamp as a seed)

-The script will basically output the data subset to the target samples along with `number_of_outgroup_samples` random individuals that have been set with the label `OUTGROUP`.
+The script will basically output the data subset to the target samples along with `outgroupsize` random individuals that have been set with the label `OUTGROUP`.

+Note that if you use ASCEND after `pickoutgroups.py`, make sure that the option `outpop` in ASCEND is equal to:

+`outpop: OUTGROUP`

 ### Full usage example